 The review of lighting details is applicable at the time of DSP review.
 If the lighting is within the public right-of-way, it is further subject to the approval of the operating agency (the City of Hyattsville).
 The applicant submitted a letter dated April 25, 2022 (Rivera to Diaz-Campbell, incorporated by reference herein), which suggested a condition to this effect.
-A similar condition is recommended by staff with this technical staff report.
+A similar condition (Condition 15) is included in this resolution.